Courtney N. Moran LL.M. Founding Principal, Cannabis Hemp Counselor and Attorney at Law

 Admitted to Practice in Oregon, Wisconsin and Minnesota

-Courtney N. Moran, LL.M. founding principal of EARTH Law, LLC and chief legislative strategist for Agricultural Hemp Solutions, LLC expertly champions legal policy for hemp agribusiness development.
+Courtney N. Moran, LL.M. founding principal of EARTH Law, LLC and chief legislative strategist for Agricultural Hemp Solutions, LLC expertly champions legal policy for hemp agribusiness success.
 Courtney’s passion and her forward-thinking leadership have carved pathways making hemp an accessible agricultural commodity.
-She litigated the landmark case KaB, LLC v USPIS, MLB 18-39 (2018) establishing precedent for the shipment of hemp through the US Postal Service.
+She litigated the landmark case KaB, LLC v USPIS, MLB 18-39 (2018) establishing the precedent for the shipment of hemp through the US Postal Service.
 Courtney played a key role in drafting and negotiating the language included in the 2018 Farm Bill federally legalizing hemp.
 Her extensive knowledge of Hemp Law continues to position her clients at an advantage in the marketplace.

 Board of Directors